vivekkundariya/Notes/go.md

 - Python : easy to use but slow
 - Java : Increasingly complex type system

-Note: when this language developed there were no councurrency needed but after some time they were patched in (at best).
+Note: when this language developed there were no con-currency needed, mainly built for single threaded system but after some time they were patched in (at best).

 ## Go (golang)
 - strong and statically typed language